redtree76/IS-403/index.md

 <br> **4.3.
 Determination of the Sensor’s Accuracy**

 To confirm whether the biosensor accurately tracks cyanobacteria pigment concentrations and population density.
-1. Plot sensor-derived cell concentrations with hemocytometer counts to validate interpretation of optical signals. sensor derived cell concentration=mcell count+b
+1. Plot sensor-derived cell concentrations with hemocytometer counts to validate interpretation of optical signals.
-2. Calculate the accuracy using percent error=sensor estimate-cell countcell count100%
+2. Calculate the accuracy using
 3. Refine calibration if needed, using regression analysis to improve the mapping between optical signal and actual cell concentrations.